ncats/RaMP-DB/README.md

 # RaMP - Relational Database of Metabolomic Pathways

 The purpose of RaMP is to provide a publicly available database that integrates metabolite and gene biological pathways from multiple sources.
-So far, we have integrated information from HMDB, KEGG Reactome, and WikiPathways.
+Currently, we have integrated information from HMDB, KEGG Reactome, and WikiPathways.
 The relational structure of RaMP enables complex and batch queries.
 To facilitate its usage, we have created an R package that includes a user-friendly R Shiny web application.
 Please note that this project is in continuous development and we certainly appreciate your feedback.

 Also note that we are working on a server version of RaMP so that users do not have to install anything on their local machines.
 Stay tuned!